-Day One we landed and m our way to made our way to our hotel the Mercure Paris Centre Eiffel Tower Hotel.
+Day one we landed and made our way to our hotel the Mercure Paris Centre Eiffel Tower Hotel.
 I found a great deal online and this hotel was clean, pretty and a 5-minute walk from the Eiffel Tower.
-To kick off the Birthday celebrations, we opened a bottle of champagne and the weekend officially started We then headed to Sacre Courer where we took a wrong turn and ended up having to climb the steep steps of the Basilica.
+To kick off Amanda and Priscilla’s Birthday celebrations we popped a bottle of champagne and then the weekend had officially started.
+After getting dolled up we headed to Sacre Coeur where we took a wrong turn and ended up having to climb the steep steps of the Basilica.

-As soon as we reached the top, we were greeted with a beautiful sunset overlooking Paris.
+As soon as we reached the top, we were greeted with a sunset overlooking Paris.

-We had dinner at Babalou the cutest hole in the wall restaurant, more on Babalou to come.
-We then made our way to the Moulin Rouge stopping along the way at cute shops or bars that caught our eye.
-We surprised Priscilla with tickets to the show.
-It was provocative, funny and well worth the price tag.
+We had dinner at Babalou the cutest little restaurant.
+Then made our way to the Moulin Rouge stopping along the way at cute shops or bars that caught our eye.
+We surprised Priscilla with tickets to a show at the Moulin Rouge.
+It was provocative, funny and totally worth it.
 We got the basic tickets but had great seats up front.
 For a couple of dollars more, you get champagne for the duration of the night.
-If you’re going to go I would suggest getting the basic package and add on the champagne.
+If you’re going to go I would suggest getting the basic package and adding on the champagne.

-I’d skip the dining option you’re further away from the stage, and the food isn’t that great.
+Tip: I’d skip the dinner option.
+You’re further away from the stage, and the food isn’t that great.

-On day two we woke up early and after stopping at a café to have croissants and espresso, we swung by Notre Dame and to the Pantheon.
-Although we didn’t do it this time, I suggest climbing to the top of the Cathedral.
-I’ve done it before and the views are incredible, plus you feel a bit like Esmeralda.
-Later we found a café and had lunch among the Parisienne over looking the Pantheon.
+We woke up bright and early.
+We stopped at a café to have croissants and espresso, then headed to the Notre Dame and the Pantheon.
+Although we didn’t do it this time, I highly suggest climbing to the top of Notre Dame Cathedral.
+The views are incredible, plus you feel a little bit like Esmeralda.
+Later we found a café and had lunch overlooking the Pantheon.

-We then meet up with girlfriends who meet us from London at the Luxemburg gardens.
-The Luxembourg gardens is one of my favorite places in Paris.
+We meet up with girlfriends who came from London at the Luxemburg Gardens.
+This is one of my favorite places in all of Paris.
 It’s the perfect place for romantic strolls with your significant other or your girlfriends.
-Wandering over to the Eiffel tower, We had a picnic with champagne during sunset, a tradition I’ve done every time I go to Paris.
-Afterward, we head to the latin quarter.
+Wandering over to the Eiffel tower, we had a picnic with of course a bottle of champagne for sunset.
+This is a tradition I’ve done every time I go to Paris.
+Afterward, we headed to the latin quarter which is the idle spot to go out.
 We emerged from the metro, in Saint Michelle to a music performance by streets artist and people dancing.
 Moments like this are what screams Paris to me.

-We ate at a restaurant that was overlooking the square, Saint Severin.
+We ate at a restaurant that was overlooking the square.
 I was less than impressed with the food, but the atmosphere and drinks were great.
-We then walked down the street and stopped along a bunch of the bars and spent most of the night bar hopping the latin quarter.
+We walked down the street and stopped along a bunch of the bars and spent most of the night bar hopping in the Latin quarter.
 We made it back in time for breakfast.

 If you don’t pull an all-nighter in Paris, did you ever really go?